Archanadhum/Spectrum-Analysis/README.md

 **2.** In Jupiter notebook, I utilized the pandas and matplotlib libraries to create the attached maps.
 These maps visually represent the operator-band-circle-wise spectrum both existing holdings and the latest purchased spectrum (highlighted in Red colour border) across various frequency bands.
 ## Tools Used:
 **Data Sources:** DOT, Paragkar.com

 **Programming Language:** Python

 **Libraries:** pandas, matplotlib

 **Environment:** Jupyter notebook

+The attached maps provide a clear and comprehensive view of the spectrum allocation, making it easier to understand the distribution and acquisition of spectrum across different operators and bands.